sdekockere/IceShelf/README.md

 Uncomment the last 6 lines in this block to change the values of A, B and C, and recompile the code using the command ```./INSTALL 0``` (see section "Installation").
 The values given as example in this block, correspond to the values discussed in https://knowledge.uchicago.edu/record/4043?ln=en&v=pdf ("A Low Threshold Neutrino Search with the Askaryan Radio Array" - PhD thesis of Kaeli Hughes).

 #### 2. Changing the refractive index profile to a double exponential profile

+IMPORTANT NOTE: changing the *refractive index profile* of the ice will NOT change the *density profile* of the ice.
+This is modelled separately in "*IceDensityModels.hh*", as explained above.

 The ray tracer currently also supports a double exponential refractive index profile.
 To change from a single exponential profile to a double exponential profile, both of the form $n(z) = A + B \exp(-C|z|)$, the file "*IceRayTracing.hh*" needs to be adjusted.
 Look for the following block of code:
 ```
   static const double A_ice_def=1.78;